Git-Leon/notes/JPA-Notes.md

 # JPA

 ## What is JPA?
+* Abstraction above JDBC that makes it possible model databases as objects.
+* Has two main purposes:
+	1. ability to map objects to relational database.
+	2. ability to query these mapped objects.
 * Maps an entity to an already existing table using sets of annotation.
-* Abstraction above JDBC that makes it possible to be independent of databases
 * Generates SQL statements and executes them using JDBC onto the underlying database.
 * Brings easy mechanism for mapping objects to relational databases thanks to meta data
 * Manages lifecycle of persistent objects